Sidney Rittenberg: Early life

 Rittenberg was born into a Jewish family in Charleston, South Carolina and he lived there until his college studies.
 He was the son of Muriel (Sluth) and Sidney Rittenberg, who was president of the Charleston City Council.
 After attending Porter Military Academy, he turned down a full scholarship to Princeton University and instead attended the University of North Carolina at Chapel Hill, where he majored in philosophy.
 While attending Chapel Hill, he became a member of the Dialectic Society and the US Communist Party.
 During his college years he was very active in advocating for social causes and organized protests and pickets.
 He was drafted for the army, studied for a role as a linguist, and sent to China.
 When he arrived in China, he was sent to bring a $26 check to the family of a girl who was killed by a drunken US soldier.
 Despite the family's devastation, they gave Rittenberg $6 for his help.

 Interpreting for Mao

-After World War II ended, Rittenberg chose to stay in China and tried to aid the Chinese Communist Party as he had witnessed the injustices committed under the unpopular, US-backed Nationalist Party.
+After World War II ended, Rittenberg chose to stay in China and tried to aid the Chinese Communist Party as he had witnessed the injustices committed under the Chinese Nationalist Party.
 Rittenberg befriended the communist leader Mao Zedong in the Yan'an caves, which resulted in a lasting relationship with Mao until early days of the Cultural Revolution.
 He later worked for the Xinhua News Agency and Radio Peking.

 Rittenberg was one of the English-language translators for the fourth volume of the Selected Works of Mao Zedong, along with Frank Coe, Solomon Adler, Michael Shapiro, and Israel Epstein.